AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     (see the sub-section **Filtering** in :doc:`../theory/theory`).

 * ``algo.current_deposition`` (`integer`)
-    The algorithm to be used for current deposition:
+    The algorithm for current deposition:

      - ``0``: Esirkepov deposition, vectorized
      - ``1``: Esirkepov deposition, non-optimized